You’ve purchased a smoker and can’t wait to enjoy all kinds of smoked meats!

 Here at TheGrillingDad we’ve smoked every meat under the sun.

 We know what tastes delicious and the proper temperatures for the best results when you smoke different kinds of meat.
-We’ve compiled this information into the list below to help you dive right into the world of smoking meat.
+We’ve compiled this information into the list below to help you dive right into the world of slow smoking meat.

 The list is in no order, as how could we possibly pick just one favorite meat to smoke?
 So don’t be afraid to dive right in and start with any meat that you think you and your family will enjoy.
+And remember to trust the cooking process when it comes to smoking.

 - Seasoning Required